-There are two mailing lists related to listhelper itself.
-First, email@example.com is for general questions, discussion, bug reports, etc. The main system implementors (Bob Proulx and Karl Berry) are on this list, and other current volunteers.
+The main mailing list for listhelper is firstname.lastname@example.org: questions, discussion, bug reports, anything.
+The main system implementors (Bob Proulx and Karl Berry) are on this list, and other current volunteers.

 Savannah project page, source tree (including README).